developwithpurpose/front-end-developer-exercise/README.markdown

 I also started to start my Dynamic content with a ajax request using the JSON file.
 Unfortunately, I did not have time to finish but will keep working on this in my own personal time.

 Overall, the 4 hours went by fast and looking at the final project, I would change some things.
 (Using the header picture and displaying text seperately instead of the graphic with text on the index.html page, AJAX request finished, some styling edits, etc.) My goal, however, was to have a page that looked similar to the mockup in 4 hours.
+I was very nervous as this was my first coding challenge and definitely had to promblem solve but I felt confident in finding a solution the problems I encountered.

 I hope this successfully shows my skills and my willingness to learn while growing into a developer.
-I know it is not my best work but I can only grow from here.
+I know it is not my best work but I will only grow from here.

 Thank you for the opportunity and challenge!